Rod Smart: Oakland Raiders

 On May 4, 2006, Smart signed with the Oakland Raiders as a free agent.
 Being injured for part of the 2006 pre-season, he failed to make the final, 53-man Raiders roster on September 2, 2006.

 All American Football League

 Smart was selected by Team Tennessee during the inaugural draft of the All American Football League on January 26, 2008.
 However, when the league was postponed for its inaugural season, all players were released from their contracts, leaving him a free agent.

 Post football

 After being released by the Oakland Raiders, Smart became a personal trainer, before appearing in Don’t Blame The Lettuce.
-He currently lives in Charlotte, North Carolina and purportedly works as a high school guidance counselor.
-He also owns his own business, SmartSize.
+In 2015, Yahoo Sports reported he was living in Charlotte, North Carolina and that he "purportedly" worked as a high school guidance counselor.

 Personal life

 Smart is a fan of 1970s funk and soul music bands such as Earth, Wind and Fire, Heatwave, and Parliament.
 He was the "class clown" but managed to keep his grades well above average with all A's and some B's at Lakeland Senior High School.
 His nickname growing up and in high school was "The Rocket" after Raghib Ismail of Notre Dame, because of his speed, running a 4.25 second 40-yard dash.
 Smart's younger brother is Chris Rainey, former Lakeland High School standout running back and former National Football League player.
 Smart's first cousin is former Philadelphia Eagles receiver Freddie Mitchell.

 On June 18, 2019, Lancaster County, South Carolina, sheriff's deputies declared Smart "missing and endangered" after his family reported that his whereabouts had been unknown since June 12.
 He was reported by the sheriff's office as having been found safe later the same day he was reported missing.